Shuyu-XJTU/PAB-for-ECCV26-Workshop-Track4/README.md

 ```
 1. Renamed all query texts and gallery images as random strings.

-2. Transformed all training set files to the WebP format.

-3. Re-ordered the query.
+2. Re-ordered the query.
 We also provide the query-name-only list for the competitor as 'query_index.txt'.

-4. Provided a submission example answer.txt.
+3. Provided a submission example answer.txt.
    Each line of answer.txt is the file name of the top 10 retrieved images for each query in query_index.txt.
 ```